Gerst20051/git-smudge-and-clean/README.md

 	smudge = expand --tabs=4 --first-only
 	clean = unexpand --tabs=4 --initial

-Add This To Your Attributes Info File
+Add This To Your Attributes Info File (attributes.sample)

-path/to/repo/.git/info/attributes
+`path/to/repo/.git/info/attributes`

 IF YOU WANT TO CONVERT SPACES TO TABS